bumblebee211196/bees_blog/resume.md

 Implemented Scalastyle custom rules and integrated it with eclipse IDE for linting in Scala.
 Studied and implemented Akka actors and used it to solve concurrency issues.
 Developed a wrapper over it for ease of use for developers.

-As a DevOps engineer, I studied and understood the process of Continuous Integration and Continuous Deployment.
+I studied and understood the process of Continuous Integration and Continuous Deployment.
-Responsible for developing and maintaining the python microservice.
+Responsible for developing and maintaining the microservice using Python for my Team.
 * Developed a digital signature authentication mechanism as a part of the security layer for the microservice.
 * Developed a request validator as a part of the security layer for the microservice.